 A circle of painted cliffs , colorful rock spires and columns, located along Scenic Byway U-143, 16 miles west of Panguitch Lake.
 Photograph or hike, and in the winter snowmobile, cross country ski or you can alpine ski at nearby Brian Head.

 Massive canyon walls ascend toward a brilliant blue sky.
 To experience Zion , you need to walk among the towering cliffs, or challenge your courage in a small narrow canyon.
 These unique sandstone cliffs range in color from cream, to pink, to red.
 Zion National Park is located 73 miles from Bryce Canyon via US 89 and U-9.

 Hike, mountain bike, camp or horseback ride at Red Canyon, located on Scenic Byway 12 near US 89.
 Bright red cliffs and hoodoos, Ponderosa pines, and rock tunnels make Red Canyon a favorite photo stop.

 For an off-the-beaten-path experience, explore Casto Canyon.
 Hiking, biking and ATV trails will lead you to some of the most beautiful scenery in southern Utah.
 On Scenic Byway 12, it's just a short 8 mile trip from Panguitch.

-All of the surrounding National and State Parks have many hiking trails for those who want extreme hiking as well as those who prefer a short, leisurely walk.
-Horseback riding is available nearby in Bryce Canyon City and Panguitch Lake.
-Whether hiking or riding a horse, you'll see the beautiful scenery up close and personal.
+Horseback riding is available nearby in Bryce Canyon City and at Panguitch Lake.
+On horseback, you'll see the beautiful scenery up close and personal.
 Make sure to bring your camera!